hackclub/hackpad/hackpads/ezpad/README.md

 A macropad (mini-keyboard) with 9 mechanical keys, 0.91" OLED screen, and rotary encoder.
 Custom-built and wired PCB.
 Powered by a Seeed XIAO RP2040.

-After many failed attempts at using the correct footprints, I finally my very first PCB!
+This project was really fun to work on!
+I learned a lot about how key matrices work and expanded my knowledge of electronics along the way.
+I had to rewire the PCB three times because I had accidentally flipped the switch sockets to the front, then I used the wrong socket, etc... it was a painful process.
+However, after many failed attempts, I finally created my very first PCB!
 I then put it in a case that I created on Onshape.
+The rotary encoder turns the volume up and down, but unfortunately due to pin constraints the button press does not work.

 This is my submission for Hackpad V3 and my second submission for Highway!
-It's also hopefully a precursor project to a larger custom mechanical keyboard I'll be making soon!
+I'm a mechanical keyboard person who owns five mechanical keyboards, but only one of them is custom (not the PCB) -- this is thus also hopefully a precursor project to a larger custom mechanical keyboard I'll be making soon!

 # Images